-Olive Garden San Remo Seafood Dip is a popular appetizer that the Olive Garden has served.
-Marina sauce, shrimp, crab, and cream cheese make this dip extra special.
+Olive Garden San Remo Seafood Dip is a popular appetizer on the Olive Garden menu.
+Marinara sauce, shrimp, crab, and cream cheese make this dip extra special.

 Do you love a delicious seafood dip?
 You have never had a delicious breadstick dipped into seafood and marinara sauce until you have had the Olive Garden San Remo dip.
 This dip combines the elements of Italian food.
 A creamy sauce, seafood, marinara sauce, and fresh-made breadsticks.

 While the San Remo dip is no longer on the menu at the Olive Garden, it is still just as delicious as it always was.
 If you are a fan of seafood, you are going to want to try this recipe.

 This dip is made with canned shrimp and canned crab meat.
 If you like, you could use fresh shrimp and crab.
 It’s the perfect dip to make ahead, and reheat for a party!

 San Remo dip is really a combination of a creamy cheesy dip with marinara sauce.

 - Canned crab meat